 Time measurement for executing each approach

-I ran a time-tracking experiment for each method and created a bar chart like the below image:
+I ran a time-tracking experiment for each method and created a bar chart like the one below:

 As you can see from the above bar chart, the fastest method is FFmpeg with a subprocess module with 4.45s, and the slowest method is movies with 10.48s, as expected.